¼ cup (30 g) seasoned breadcrumbs (or plain breadcrumbs plus 2 tsp Italian seasoning)

 Taste and adjust seasoning: add salt as needed, a squeeze of lime for brightness, or a pinch of sugar to balance acidity.

-Serve hot on warm corn or flour tortillas, on tostadas or taco salad, and with your favorite toppings.
+, on tostadas or taco salad, and with your favorite toppings.
 A squeeze of lime juice really makes it pop!

 Notes